PlatinumFoxTail/AlgorithmsAI/documents/week_report_4.md

 * Benchmarking the networks
 * Analyzing test results

-Next week I plan to finalize undone things e.g. pylint scores and coverage rate.
+Next week I plan to finalize some minor undone things e.g. improve pylint scores and improve coverage rate.
 Also reserving time for the peer-review.
 No immediate guidance needed at this point.

 ## Used hours